gymreklab/cse185-spring19/project_guidelines.md

 The presentation should be 4.5 minutes (+/- 15 seconds).
 Remaining time will be for Q&A. You can earn one participation point (out of the 5 possible for the course) for each question you ask during the Q&A. Note however your participation score for the course will still be capped at 5 points.

+Sign up for presentations [here](https://docs.google.com/spreadsheets/d/1U-N37TwFOQ-JkPDkBN8_O0iPxnlYMPwfCmNfFRWQlP0/edit#gid=0).
+Include a link to your slides by the night before so we can transition smoothly between groups.

 ### Presentation scoring:
 Presentations are worth 3% of your grade.
 They are scored out of 4 points:
 * 1 pt: The talk gives a clear and interesting description of your project